CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 {{< tab "leaf01 ">}}

 ```
-cumulus@leaf01:~$ cl set evpn enable on
+cumulus@leaf01:~$ nv set evpn enable on
-cumulus@leaf01:~$ cl set vrf default router bgp address-family l2vpn-evpn enable on
+cumulus@leaf01:~$ nv set vrf default router bgp address-family l2vpn-evpn enable on
-cumulus@leaf01:~$ cl set vrf default router bgp peer swp51 address-family l2vpn-evpn enable on
+cumulus@leaf01:~$ nv set vrf default router bgp peer swp51 address-family l2vpn-evpn enable on
-cumulus@leaf01:~$ cl config apply
+cumulus@leaf01:~$ nv config apply
 ```

-Unlike with NCLU, you do not need enable the BGP control plane for all VNIs configured on the switch with CUE with the `advertise-all-vni` option.
+Unlike with NCLU, you do not need enable the BGP control plane for all VNIs configured on the switch with NVUE with the `advertise-all-vni` option.
 FRR **is** aware of any local VNIs and MACs, and hosts (neighbors) associated with those VNIs.

-The CUE commands create the following configuration snippet in the `/etc/cue.d/startup.yaml` file:
+The NVUE Commands create the following configuration snippet in the `/etc/nvue.d/startup.yaml` file:

 ```
-cumulus@leaf01:~$ sudo cat /etc/cue.d/startup.yaml
+cumulus@leaf01:~$ sudo cat /etc/nvue.d/startup.yaml
 - set:
     interface:
       lo: